datawhores/OF-Scraper/README.md

         Status Down - This means that your auth details are bad, keep trying.
     </li>
     <li>
-        onlyfans-scraper command not found - This means that you have not added the path to your directory.
+        ofscraper command not found - This means that you have not added the path to your directory.
 You will have to look this up on your own with google.
     </li>
     <li>
         404 page not found or any other 404 error. - The post or profile can't be found.
 The user has been suspended or deleted or the post was removed and isn't completely deleted yet.
 No fix for this other than unsubscribing from the user.
 Do not open an issue for it.